Home » Posts tagged 'What to do if you are worried that a child is being abused: Summary'

 Tag Archives: What to do if you are worried that a child is being abused: Summary

-One of the saddest types of emails I get are from childminders who feel they were the ‘victims’ of a bad Ofsted inspection.
+One of the saddest types comments we see are childminders who feel they were the ‘victims’ of a bad Ofsted inspection.
 “It wasn’t fair that she didn’t…” people will say.
 Or “she just didn’t understand that…” Horrible, unfair Ofsted inspections (like bad job interviews) do happen and when they do are you are well within your right to make a complaint.
 But don’t set yourself up to be a victim.
 With a bit of planning you can “manage” your Ofsted inspector and take control of your inspection so it goes the way you want it to.

-If you want the Ofsted inspector to think your setting is outstanding then don’t rate any sections of your practice ‘good’ or ‘requires improvement’ and hope that she will ‘read between the lines’ or realise that you want outstanding really but are being modest.
+If you want the Ofsted inspector to think your setting is outstanding, then don’t rate any sections of your practice ‘good’ or ‘requires improvement’ and hope that she will ‘read between the lines’ or realise that you want outstanding really but are being modest.
 People (including Ofsted inspectors) are very impressionable.
-Your answers to the Self Evaluation Form tell her what to expect before she arrives.
 If you tell your inspector that she can expect to see an outstanding setting, then she will come looking for excellence.
 Tell her you ‘require improvement’ and she will arrive looking for flaws.

 Tip 2: Control those vital first impressions